-The Summer CSA Sign Up is Now Open
+The Summer CSA Sign Up ends August 1st.

 A CSA is a two-way seasonal commitment between you and your local farmer(s).
 Each CSA member pays for a seasonal share of food, and in exchange receives an array of mixed seasonal produce every week; some CSAs include dairy and other prepared foods as well.
 It is similar to a membership or buying club – each member becomes a part of the farm’s local food community by supporting their local farmer and committing to eating locally all season long.